rsagroup/rsatoolbox/docs/source/inference.rst

 Generalization over conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-MORE GENERAL INTRO INTO IDEA - HIGHLIGHT THAT THIS IS NOT NEcESSARILY COMMON PRACtiCE YET.
 There is no direct formula for the variance caused by random sampling of the conditions.
 Thus, we resort to bootstrapping to estimate this variance.

 If we want to generalize only to the population of conditions for the exact subjects measured we can use ``rsatoolbox.inference.eval_bootstrap_pattern``.